Biography

 BIOGRAPHY

-Louprette has performed with the Mostly Mozart Festival Orchestra, Voices of Ascension, Clarion Music Society, American Symphony Orchestra, Los Angeles Dance Project, the American Brass Quintet, The Dessoff Choirs, Oratorio Society of New York, and Piffaro.
-She has partnered with traditional Irish musician Ivan Goff, with whom she debuted at Walt Disney Concert Hall in Los Angeles presenting the world premiere of a new work for uilleann pipes and organ by Eve Beglarian, commissioned for the Louprette-Goff duo by the Los Angeles Philharmonic.
-The duo released their album “Bright Vision” in 2019.
+Louprette has collaborated with the Mostly Mozart Festival Orchestra, the American Brass Quintet, Voices of Ascension, Clarion Music Society, Los Angeles Dance Project, The Dessoff Choirs, Oratorio Society of New York, Berkshire Bach Society, and Piffaro, among others.
+She has appeared as concerto soloist with the Queensland Symphony Orchestra in Brisbane, Australia, with multiple orchestras in New York, and with the Auburn Symphony Orchestra at Benaroya Hall in Seattle.
+She has partnered with traditional Irish musician Ivan Goff, with whom she presented a debut recital at Walt Disney Concert Hall in Los Angeles, including the world premiere of a new work for uilleann pipes and organ by Eve Beglarian that was commissioned for the Louprette-Goff duo by the Los Angeles Philharmonic.
+The duo’s album “Bright Vision,” featuring original compositions and arrangements by Louprette, has been featured multiple times on American Public Media’s Pipedreams.

-Renée Anne Louprette holds a Master of Music in conducting from Bard College Conservatory, a Bachelor of Music degree summa cum laude in piano performance, and a Graduate Professional Diploma in organ performance from The Hartt School, University of Hartford.
-She was awarded a Premier Prix – mention très bien from the Conservatoire National de Région de Toulouse, France and a Diplôme Supérieur in organ performance from the Centre d’Études Supérieures de Musique et de Danse de Toulouse, studying with Michel Bouvard and Jan Willem Jansen and improvisation with Philippe Lefebvre.
-She completed additional studies with Dame Gillian Weir, James David Christie, and Guy Bovet.
-She has been granted a Fulbright U.S. Scholar Award for 2022-2023 when she will spend six months in Brasov, Romania, documenting the preservation and restoration of historic pipe organs in Transylvania.
+Renée Anne Louprette holds a Master of Music degree in conducting from Bard College Conservatory, a Bachelor of Music degree summa cum laude in piano performance and Graduate Professional Diploma in organ performance from The Hartt School, University of Hartford.
+She was awarded a Premier Prix – mention très bien – from the Conservatoire National de Région de Toulouse, France and a Diplôme Supérieur in organ performance from the Centre d’Études Supérieures de Musique et de Danse de Toulouse where she studied with Michel Bouvard and Jan Willem Jansen (interpretation) and Philippe Lefebvre (improvisation).
+She completed additional studies in organ with Dame Gillian Weir, James David Christie, and Guy Bovet.

 Renée Anne Louprette is represented in North America exclusively by Phillip Truckenbrod Concert Artists, LLC.